korentomas/Download-Springer-Textbooks/README.md

 ![The executable](https://i.imgur.com/VFkqpjA.jpg)

+If you want to run the .py file directly you'll need to install the following libraries: wget, requests, xlrd and pandas.

 What our program does is only to download the categories the user is interested in + we added a few functions:
 - **It has an EXE file so anyone can download the books without having to install Python!**